JavaScript-Enjoyer/Javabeans/README.md

-# If you are reading this then you clicked read me
+# If you are reading this then you are reading this